Cove Lake State Park: Norris Project

 In the 1920s, several groups began lobbying state and federal legislators for the construction of a dam at the confluence of the Clinch River and Cove Creek to control flooding and provide electricity to the area.
 The project was initially known as the "Cove Creek Project," but after the Tennessee Valley Authority assumed control of the project in 1933, it became known as the "Norris Project."
 The project was named for Nebraska senator George Norris, who had advocated the creation of TVA in the early 1930s.
 The construction of Norris Dam began in 1934 and the dam's gates were closed in 1936, effectively creating the Norris Reservoir.

-The Tennessee Valley Authority constructed Caryville Dam to protect Caryville from the Norris Reservoir, which would extend for several miles up Cove Creek.
-Regardless, several of the town's structures were condemned or moved, and two highways had to be rerouted.
+The Tennessee Valley Authority also constructed Caryville Dam to form Cove Lake.
+Several of the town's structures were condemned or moved, and two highways had to be rerouted.
 TVA planned Cove Lake State Park as one of the Norris Project's three demonstration recreational areas, the other two being Norris Dam State Park and Big Ridge State Park along the main reservoir to the east.

 The Civilian Conservation Corps began work on Cove Lake State Park in 1937.
 The CCC built the park office, restaurant, several stone cabins, a boat dock, park roads, and shelters, of which the park office and part of the restaurant are still standing.
 In 1950, the park was deeded to the state of Tennessee, which has since added more modern facilities.